 The #OptOutside movement was started by the outdoor retail company REI in 2015.
 The basic meaning of #OptOutside is: Go outdoors on Black Friday instead of shopping.
 In case you didn’t know, Black Friday is the day after the U.S. American Thanksgiving (always the third Thursday in November).
 It has grown into an insanely popular and discount-sales-driven day of shopping.

 While #OptOutside is a very successful and award-winning ad campaign, we want to emphasize the altruistic aspects of the initiative that help make the world a happier place… one inspired person at a time.

-Every Black Friday since 2015, REI closes all of its 150+ brick-and-mortar stores, does not process any online payments and gives the 12,000 employees a paid day-off to spend it out in nature.
+Every Black Friday since 2015, REI closes all of its 150+ brick-and-mortar stores, does not process any online payments, and gives the 12,000 employees a paid day-off to spend in nature.
 All this on one of the biggest shopping days of the year!

 From the get-go, they were joined by other companies and not-for-profit organizations that offered the same to their employees or featured free services or waived entry fees for outdoor excursions.
 Besides REI, many other companies, organizations and individuals promote the #OptOutside hashtag on social media when sharing photos and videos – especially on Instagram and Twitter.

 Since our own goal is to help people get happier by having more fun outdoors, we wholeheartedly salute and thank REI for launching this effective initiative to get people outside.